datagrok-ai/public/help/develop/how-to/add-info-panel.md

 [Info panels](../../discover/info-panels.md) are a powerful tool for bringing new context-specific data to the sight.
 You can inform users about an object they see through these panels, which is why they have such a name.
-New details typically appear along with the rest of the information in the [property panel](../../datagrok/navigation.md#properties) and [visibility conditions](#visibility-conditions) will be re-evaluated whenever the object changes.
+New details typically appear along with the rest of the information in the [context panel](../../datagrok/navigation.md#context-panel) and [visibility conditions](#visibility-conditions) will be re-evaluated whenever the object changes.